MyTestOragnization/internship2024/students/Daniel/Skrypt do bazy danych.md

 |
 [Chorus]|
 Uh, Killjoy playin'' in my head like white noise|
-Look around, point ''em out, fuck it, I''m all alone (Fuck it, I''m all alone)|
+Look around, point ''em out, f*ck it, I''m all alone (f*ck it, I''m all alone)|
 (Oh, oh)|
 Uh, our past played out, push it out, push it out|
-Runnin'' out of time (Push it out), so fuck it, I''m all alone|
+Runnin'' out of time (Push it out), so f*ck it, I''m all alone|
 (Woah, woah, woah, ah-ah-ah)|
 If you take my heart, don''t thrash it up|
-And my head, sometimes feel bad as fuck|
+And my head, sometimes feel bad as f*ck|
 Why cry?
-I just can''t give no fuck|
+I just can''t give no f*ck|
 They all lie, I just can''t hear my thoughts (Oh-oh-oh)|
 Slow down (Ooh), life gets sad as hell (Ah, ah)|
 Oh, well, I''m too high to tell, oh, yeah (Woah)|'),